-- Explore the options of working with a business such as AMP Clean Energy who can help fund your plans, devise a tailored solution to reduce your carbon emissions and even develop and run your on-site energy facility.
+- Explore the options of working with a business such as AMP Clean Energy who can help fund your plans, devise a bespoke solution and develop and run your energy facility.

-- Embed sustainability in your business model and help your people, your suppliers and your customers, to understand how they can support your decarbonisation goals.
+- Embed sustainability in your business model.
+Help your people, your suppliers and your customers to understand how they can support your decarbonisation goals.

 How can AMP Clean Energy help you?

 For many businesses reducing scope one and two emissions, predominantly from heat, is a key challenge.
 We specialise in helping businesses to find the best solution to meet that challenge effectively.